 Located in a valley with mountainous views, most people think of A-List celebrities sunning themselves on yachts here (which they do in the summer!).

-In winter, when the hills and lake are covered in snow, it’s even more beautiful.
+When the hills and lake are covered in snow in winter, it’s even more beautiful.

 It’s a short ride to many of the best ski resorts in the Alps, there are far fewer tourists, and hearty local cuisine is perfect for warming up.

-Visit the towns and villages dotted around the lake and spend time in Como, where a delightful light display is projected onto the cathedral at Christmas time.
+Visit the towns and villages dotted around the lake and spend time in Como, where a delightful light display is projected onto the cathedral at Christmas.
+Find out more here.